shawn-sterling/graphios/README.md

 ---------------------------------

 Once you have done the above you need to add a custom variable to the hosts and services that you want sent to graphite.
+(Unless you are using service descriptions, in which case you can skip this step)

 The format that will be sent to carbon is: